 Skip to main content

-Using Goose in ACP Clients
+Using goose in ACP Clients

-Client applications that support the Agent Client Protocol (ACP) can connect natively to Goose.
-This integration allows you to seamlessly interact with Goose directly from the client.
+Client applications that support the Agent Client Protocol (ACP) can connect natively to goose.
+This integration allows you to seamlessly interact with goose directly from the client.

 Experimental Feature

-ACP is an emerging specification that enables clients to communicate with AI agents like Goose.
+ACP is an emerging specification that enables clients to communicate with AI agents like goose.
 This feature has limited adoption and may evolve as the protocol develops.

 How It Works

-After you configure Goose as an agent in the ACP client, you gain access to Goose's core agent functionality, including its extensions and tools.
+After you configure goose as an agent in the ACP client, you gain access to goose's core agent functionality, including its extensions and tools.

-The client manages the Goose lifecycle automatically, including:
+The client manages the goose lifecycle automatically, including:

 • Initialization: The client runs the goose acp command to initialize the connection

-• Communication: The client communicates with Goose over stdio using JSON-RPC
+• Communication: The client communicates with goose over stdio using JSON-RPC

-• Multiple Sessions: The client manages multiple concurrent Goose conversations simultaneously
+• Multiple Sessions: The client manages multiple concurrent goose conversations simultaneously

 Session Persistence

-Zed Editor Setup
+Example: Zed Editor Setup

 1. Prerequisites

-Ensure you have both Zed and Goose CLI installed:
+Ensure you have both Zed and goose CLI installed:

 • Zed: Download from zed.dev

-• Goose CLI: Follow the installation guide
+• goose CLI: Follow the installation guide

 • Temporarily run goose acp to test that ACP support is working: